pitchmuc/adobe-analytics-api-2.0/docs/mcp_server.md

 Workspace-building tools are stateless: each one takes the project dict returned by the previous call and returns an updated one, so a typical session chains `create_workspace` → `add_panel` → `add_freeform` → `add_chart` → `publish_workspace`.
 Each tool's full parameter list is in its own docstring, visible to the client when it inspects the tool.

 To edit an **existing** project instead of building a new one, start from `get_project` instead of `create_workspace`, chain the same `add_*` tools on the returned dict, then call `update_workspace` instead of `publish_workspace` — `update_workspace` requires the project dict to still carry its original `"id"` (present on anything returned by `get_project`) and saves in place rather than creating a duplicate.

+There is no builder class for segment/calculated metric/date range definitions (unlike `build_report_request` or `WorkspaceManager`), so `validate_segment`/`create_segment`/`validate_calculated_metric`/`create_calculated_metric`/`create_date_range` take and submit the raw API dict shape directly.
+The most reliable way for an LLM client to produce that shape is to first fetch a similar existing component's full definition — `get_segment(segment_id)`, or `list_calculated_metrics`/`list_date_ranges` (both already return full metadata, including `"definition"`) — and adapt it rather than constructing one from scratch.
+Always call `validate_segment`/`validate_calculated_metric` before the corresponding `create_*` call to catch definition errors without creating a bad component; there is no validate endpoint for date ranges.
+See the [segment](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/segments/definition/) and [calculated metric](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/calculatedmetrics/) definition references for the full syntax.

 | Resource | Description |
 | -- | -- |